demisto/content/Packs/Silverfort/Integrations/Silverfort/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### silverfort-get-user-risk
 ***
-User risk commands - get the user entity risk
+User risk commands - get the user entity risk.

 ##### Base Command